 No election will be held if, after the last date of candidate filing, the number of candidates who have filed is equal to the number of positions to be filled by the election.
 However, if the number of candidates filing exceeds the number of positions, the election will be held even if a sufficient number of candidates withdraw so that the number of candidates remaining after the filing deadline is equal to the number of positions to be filled.
+Also, if the number of candidates who have filed is equal to the number of positions to be filled by the election and the District has an issue on the ballot (a bond or tax levy issue), an election will be held and the ballot will include the issue and the names of all candidates.

-Adoption Date(s): June 15, 2020; Updated: October 18, 2021
+Adoption Date(s): July 1, 2020; Updated October 26, 2021; Updated July 1, 2025